 |

-Post by ward of the state on Jan 10, 2021 11:22:28 GMT -6
+Post by Ward on Jan 10, 2021 11:22:28 GMT -6

 Bumping my old thread.
 Look what you did.
 Congrats!
 Job well done.
 I have two of these now.
 They are amazing.
 Super life like beautiful clear quality.
 They are a pretty big improvement of the m802.
 Would recommend!
 Awesome!!
 Write up a complete review for our reviews section, please?